 The Alum Rock Counseling Center (ARCC) delivers programs designed to keep at-risk youth safe, attending school and living lives that are free of juvenile justice and dependency systems, substance abuse and violence.
 The Foundation’s grant will support the Ocala Mentoring Program which provides at-risk middle school students with academic and emotional support with the goal of preventing them from falling into a cycle of school failure and delinquency.
 Program services include group and one-on-one mentoring, life skills classes, counseling, family engagement and enrichment activities.
 ARCC is a four-time grant recipient and received a grant of $4,000.

 Bonnie J. Addario Lung Cancer Foundation, San Carlos, CA

 The Bonnie J. Addario Lung Cancer Foundation(ALCF) is devoted exclusively to eradicating lung cancer through research, awareness, education, early detection, and treatment.
 ALCF is currently conducting the Epidemiology of Young Lung Cancer (EoYLC) Study which is an initiative to identify the clinical characteristics and potential risk factors for lung cancer in individuals under the age of 40.
-The Foundation’s grant will be used to help fund the cost of the epidemiology patient questionnaire and electronic data capture system.
-ALCF is a five-time grant recipient and received a grant of $7,500.
+The Foundation’s grant will be used to support continued development/testing of an epidemic logical questionnaire, electronic consenting and electronic data capture systems for the study.
+ALCF is a six-time grant recipient and received a grant of $7,000.

 Community School of Music and Arts, Mountain View, CA